knetsolutions/learn-sdn-with-ryu/openflow_overview.md

 ## 2.Features Request/Reply Message:

-	1.Controller will send the Feature Request Message to the Switch and asking for the Switch supported features.
+     a.
+Controller will send the Feature Request Message to the Switch and asking for the Switch supported features.

- 	2. Switch will reply with
+     b.
+Switch will reply with
- 	        datapath ID, buffers, tables size, stats reporting : flow stats, port stats, table stats etc.
+        datapath ID, buffers, tables size,
+        stats reporting : flow stats, port stats, table stats etc.

 ## 3.Port Desc/Status Message:

-	1. Controller will ask for the port description/ status message.
+    a.
+Controller will ask for the port description/ status message.

-    2. Switch will send the Port details of each port.
+    b.
+Switch will send the Port details of each port.

 ## 4. Packet In/Packet Out Message:

-	1. If Switch want to send a data packet to the Controller, it uses the PACKET IN message
+     a.
+If Switch want to send a data packet to the Controller, it uses the PACKET IN message

-	2.Controller process the Packet in message, and decides what to do(which port to forward/ or drop etc) with this packet.
+     b.Controller process the Packet in message, and decides what to do(which port to forward/ or drop etc) with this packet.

-	3. Controller respond with Packet Out Message with actions (FLOOD etc.)
+     c.
+Controller respond with Packet Out Message with actions (FLOOD etc.)

 ## 5. Flow Modification(add,delete) Message:

-	1. To add, remove, modify the flow in the switch, controller using this message.
-	2. Controller Sends the Flow Modification message to the switch with this important params.
     a.
+To add, remove, modify the flow in the switch, controller using this message.
+    b.
+Controller Sends the Flow Modification message to the switch with this important params. i).
 Command,
-		b.
+	ii).
 Match
-		c.
+	iii).
 Instruction, action.

 	At the time of switch starts(initial negotiatian), Controller adds TABLE MISS entry in to the switch.
    ### Table Miss Entry:

  The flow entry that wildcards all fields (all fields omitted) and has priority equal to 0 is called the table-miss flow entry
  RYU installs the table miss entry to forward the packets to the controller port(action = output:Controller port).

 ## 6. Echo Request/Reply Message:

    To identify the liveliness of the Controller, Switch will send periodic health Check message to the Controller and expects the response. (default: 5sec interval)